Honeywell to Fund Asbestos Trust With $1.3 Billion

 NARCO was once one of America’s largest manufacturers of asbestos refractory materials.
 It created heat-resistant products for Honeywell that were used to line high-temperature equipment .

-Although asbestos was once used widely for its strength and heat resistance, its toxicity led to serious health problems – including mesothelioma cancer – for those who worked with the products.
+Although asbestos fibers were once used widely for its strength and heat resistance, its toxicity led to serious health problems – including mesothelioma cancer – for those who worked with the products.
 It has led to decades of costly legal ramifications.

 Honeywell Payout Will Resolve Legal Battle